mvolkmann/MyUnixEnv/notes/GoNotes.md

 - in the previous example the receiver is a pointer to a struct
 - allows the method to modify the struct and avoids making a copy of the struct
   - for these reasons, most methods take a pointer
-- when the receiver is a struct and not a pointer to a struct the method receives a copy and cannot modify the original
+- when the receiver is a type value and not a pointer to a type value the method receives a copy and cannot modify the original
 - when a function has a parameter with a pointer type, it must be passed a pointer